Guillaume Beaurpere

 Guillaume N. Beaurpere is a United States Army major general who has served as the chief of staff of United States Special Operations Command since July 2024.
 He most recently served as commanding general of the United States Army John F. Kennedy Special Warfare Center and School.
 He was previously the deputy commanding general (operations) of the United States Army Space and Missile Defense Command.

-In July 2024, Beaurpere was nominated for promotion to major general.
+In June 2026 Beaurpere was nominated for promotion to lieutenant general and NSATU commander.